 - Cloud.Gov Security Incident Response Guide

 - FIRST Global Forum for Incident Response and Security Teams

 - Carnegie Mellon University Software Engineering Institute CERT Division CSIRT FAQs

 - California Information Technology incident response plan example

-Incident response is usually offered as a service by security vendors, although some, like IBM, Carbon Black, Intel/McAfee and Blue Coat, also offer incident response products.
+Incident response is usually offered as a service by security vendors, although some, like IBM, Carbon Black, Intel/McAfee, Blue Coat and Secdo, also offer incident response products.
 Vendors offering incident response services include the following: